Belly Breathing: Master Your Cycling BreathThird Coast Training

 Accountability

 When you are striving towards a goal, you will work harder and are more motivated to stick to your training routine.
-Staying accountable ensures you are putting in the work, you know you will be competitive.
+Staying accountable ensures you are putting in the work.
+You know you will be competitive.

 Testing your performance determines if you are working hard enough in the gym.